Property and Invariant Functions¶

 (drop n s)

-- takes
+takes

 string

-(dropped from the end if n
+drop the first n values from xs (dropped from the end if n

 is negative)